4.3.5. Operation with encoders¶

 For correct encoder operations on cables longer than 5 meters, it is recommended to use an encoder with a differential output (RS485) to reduce the effect of electromagnetic interference.
 When using the RS485, all differential pairs must be terminated with a 120 Ohms resistor in the connector to the controller.

-The cable must have an additional internal shield for digital signals (pins 5-15) connected to the DGND (pin 7) on the controller side and on the positioner side.
-The external shield must be connected to the metal case of the connector directly on the side of the positioner and to the metal case of the connector through a 47 nF capacitor on the side of the positioner.
+The cable must have an additional internal shield for digital signals (pins 5-15) connected to the DGND (pin 7) on the controller side and on the stage side.
+The external shield must be connected to the metal case of the connector directly on the side of the stage and to the metal case of the connector through a 47 nF capacitor on the side of the stage.

 The 8SMC5 controller can automatically detect the type of encoder if the corresponding option is enabled.
 This system is designed to work with standard CAT-5E cables up to 50 meters long and with a conductor resistance about 80 mOhm per meter.
 Automatic detection may not work well with cables longer than 50 meters or with non-standard cables with high resistance wires.
 In case of problems with automatic encoder type selection, encoder type can be selected manually in the feedback settings.